httpspenguin/css-website-template/README.md

 ## Frameworks, Libraries, & Tools
 - [React](https://react.dev/) built with [Vite](https://vite.dev/).
 - [JSX](https://www.w3schools.com/react/react_jsx.asp) (for the sake of maximum simplicity - please feel free to build your own project using TSX).
 - [Tailwind](https://tailwindcss.com/) is available for use, however the base project uses vanilla CSS.
+For the sake of this workshop, working in vanilla CSS is recommended.
 To switch off vanilla CSS and switch on Tailwind, go to `src/index.css`, comment out the imports at the top of the file, and uncomment the imports at the bottom of the file.
 This will break the styling initially, but you can build it back up using Tailwind.
 - [Google Fonts](https://fonts.google.com/) for...fonts.
 - [FontAwesome](https://fontawesome.com/search?ic=free) for flexible pre-made icons.
 Free version only!
 - [Animate On Scroll](https://michalsnik.github.io/aos/) (AOS) for animating components.